United States Bank Loans

 2009 - 2016 | Yearly | % | World Bank

 US: Bank Non-Performing Loans to Total Gross Loans data was reported at 1.127 % in 2017.
 This records a decrease from the previous number of 1.321 % for 2016.
-US: Bank Non-Performing Loans to Total Gross Loans data is updated yearly, averaging 2.452 % from Dec 2009 to 2017, with 9 observations.
+US: Bank Non-Performing Loans to Total Gross Loans data is updated yearly, averaging 2.452 % from Dec 2009 (Median) to 2017, with 9 observations.
 The data reached an all-time high of 4.960 % in 2009 and a record low of 1.127 % in 2017.
 US: Bank Non-Performing Loans to Total Gross Loans data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s United States – Table US.World Bank.WDI: Bank Loans.
 Bank nonperforming loans to total gross loans are the value of nonperforming loans divided by the total value of the loan portfolio (including nonperforming loans before the deduction of specific loan-loss provisions).
 The loan amount recorded as nonperforming should be the gross value of the loan as recorded on the balance sheet, not just the amount that is overdue.; ; International Monetary Fund, Global Financial Stability Report.; Median;

 Last Frequency Range